Track external files

 # Perform training here...

-To track models, we can log the model artifact after the training script writes the model files to the mount point:
+To track a model, log the model artifact after the training script writes the model files to the mount point:

 import wandb